-2) Players are highly encouraged to wear a protective mouthpiece while on the field-of-play.
+2) It is mandatory that all players wear an ADA Certified protective mouthpiece while on the field-of-play.

-3) For safety reasons, players must wear pants or shorts that do not have pockets, belt loops, zippers, or exposed draw strings.
+3) Players must wear pants or shorts that do not have pockets, belt loops, zippers, or exposed draw strings.
 Pants or shorts with pockets that have been professionally sewn-shut are allowed at the game official’s discretion.
 Pants or shorts cannot be tapped or turned inside out unless the shorts are double lined.

 less than 1 ¾” wide.
 (Failure to Wear Proper Equipment – 5-yards, repeat the down)

 5) Flags must be a contrasting color to a player’s pants/shorts.
 Contrasting is at the official’s discretion.

 6) Flags must be on the player’s hips and free from obstruction.
 Deliberately obstructed flags will be considered flag guarding.

 7) Flags must be evenly distributed on the belt.
 Suction cups must face down and away from the body.
 Belts must be snug around the waist to avoid rotating.